A wilder patch of vegetation sandwiched between two commercial orchard barns, seen through a glassless window. Photo by me.

 The physical, ecological case for Rewilding (Soulè, Foreman, et al) stands as one strong route to the integrity of natural systems by providing scaled-up, core, intersecting and diverse planes for dynamic teresapien life, and without heavy human interruption.
-Success, however, relies on co-operation with local people, and so it cannot simply be a blunt imposition as a scientific conservation tool.
+Success, however, relies on cooperation with local people, so it cannot simply be a blunt imposition as a scientific conservation tool.

 Rewilding is a preservationist strategy, a radical one too, in the face of such huge losses as to be viewed as an ongoing global extinction event.
 Some find it too radical, detaching from the human-as-mammal reality that we are part of nature not exclusive of and to it, though restraint is as wild as any urge to intervene.
-But the result is the unmitigated growing of ecological community, of which humans may remain included when in peaceful modes of existence.
+But the result is the unmitigated growth of the ecological community, of which humans may remain included when in peaceful modes of existence.
 Until now, it’s been almost all shout.
 When all is abundant once more, humans as ecological consumers will choose to participate respectfully and with gratitude (Wall Kimmerer) in those ecosystems, with a lighter touch and not the hammer hand.
 Sometimes, where there are glaring species-as-fluminists gaps in those beautiful, dynamic processes, predators and prey alike ~ the beavers, the mountain lions, or the auroch long extinct, or even the wild red raspberry ~ species are re-introduced to special places, or surrogates let free instead.
 So long as they are cared for, remain free from human persecution, and have abundant food and water, why not?
 Emancipation is never limited to the human experience.
 These beings, and their symbiotic microbiomes, may not have the choice to be born, nor where they are liberated, but liberated they are from this point on, engaging in flows of life towards flourishing.

 Scientists speak of ecological “community”, and rightly so.
 Without community, there are no opportunities for interactions.
 But it is these interactions, sometimes exquisitely delicate, at other times blunt and seemingly brutal, that bring life to the next plain, mountain, ocean, or river flow.
 These can never really be self-willed, since the will to flourish is never of the self, but of community, and community can never be individual.
 These are community-willed flo-locas, the music and dance that makes everything alive, from the smallest microbial symbiosis to the magnificent blue whale caring for her young.

 It’s important to look at, and attend to, the causes for that general lack of human consciousness and imagination of “wild” in order to provide depth and longevity to the concept of Rewilding, amongst other methods, necessary to turn things around.
 Perhaps, by taking the first tentative steps to liberate suppressed ecological interconnectedness in core places, that crucial consciousness and imagination can expand towards a point of no return.
-Critically, I also advocate egalitarian ecoliteracy (Orr, Capra), from cradle to grave, a deliberate and sensitive pedagogy adapted to place, for understanding life-systems and where humans fit among them.
+Critically, I also advocate egalitarian ecoliteracy (Orr, Capra), from cradle to grave, a deliberate and sensitive pedagogy adapted to place, for understanding life systems and where humans fit among them.
 Essential too, however, is the flattening of steep hierarchies of power that will continue to arrest and oppress all if not dealt with, the rejection of economic growth (Daly), as is the validation of some of the older ways of knowing and doing that have been largely lost from living memory.
-Critically, forming enduring emotional bonds ~ an intimacy ~ with all inherently valuable species in interconnected flows on Earth will equate with progress on recouping the terrible losses within our one shared biosphere.
+Critically, forming enduring emotional bonds ~ an intimacy ~ with all inherently valuable species in interconnected flows on Earth will equate with progress in recouping the terrible losses within our one shared biosphere.

 The Anthropocene (Crutzen) describes a geological era of human dominion, climate change, species extinction, and a stark depauperization of complex ecological processes.
 Evidence is now indelibly being laid down in the rock record in the form of biochemical signals, techno-fossils, and radionuclides.
 The debate continues as to the crucial timing of this shift in ecological power towards Homo sapiens, but there’s no doubt that in the last ten thousand years or so since the last Ice Age, a series of changes in human behaviours, sometimes in quick steps, have led to a deeply concerning existential crisis.

-Particularly over the last one thousand years, accelerated by the Industrial Revolution, Colonialism, and the globalisation of technology, there have been large shifts in power from local communities to a minority elite with agency over greater numbers.
+Particularly over the last one thousand years, accelerated by the Industrial Revolution, Colonialism, and the globalisation of technology, there have been large shifts in power from local communities to a minority elite with the agency over greater numbers.
 Expansionism has abused indigenous peoples and wildlife living in relative harmony, for the sake of accumulating material wealth for the oppressors.
-Indigenous peoples have been divided, sold up, swallowed up, or extinguished by egoist intentions on nation building, exploitation, and extreme forms of capitalism.
+Indigenous peoples have been divided, sold up, swallowed up, or extinguished by egoist intentions on nation-building, exploitation, and extreme forms of capitalism.
 The ethics and values of these ancient ways of knowing have been purposefully derogated in order to maintain control, going so far as to kill off many of the intimate nature-nurturing cultures, languages and strategies that sustain life.

 Even the definitions of English words have been pitched to reflect a dominant culture rejecting the very notion of wildness as being the beautiful thing that it is.
 Formal dictionaries describe wild and wildness primarily as qualities of being uncontrolled, violent, or extreme (Cambridge Dictionary, et al).
 Language and meaning shape humans in all kinds of ways, and perhaps any new consciousness begins by a greater understanding of that reality.

 More, in the red mists of a celebration of competition stemming from British Victorian Social Darwinism (Spencer, et al), where it is immorally accepted that there are more losers than winners, the core reality of humans as simply a part of the magnificence of nature is almost forgotten, and intrinsic values of all living beings are subjugated to a bleak maximum utility for human use.
 We know extinction events have happened before.
 We know the kinds of triggers, and we know many of the kinds of local-global consequences, again through paleo-ontological studies.
-Yet still, the processes of human actions perpetuating that state are continuing in a series of consumptive, relentless, sometimes compulsive acts.
-They are instigated and carried out to the maximum by an inequitable human population, the human condition right now subject to vast imbalances of power.
+Yet still, the processes of human actions perpetuating that state is continuing in a series of consumptive, relentless, sometimes compulsive acts.
+They are instigated and carried out to the maximum by an inequitable human population, and the human condition right now is subject to vast imbalances of power.

 A surrender of lands back to indigenous peoples must now happen, but also a great giving back to our fellow symlings (beings and their symbiotic microbiomes).
 Things are really that grave; the scale of the crisis is the size of Earth, so the scale of connectivity and movement required given climate change, and the need for egalitarian inclusivity must also be that size.
 How will it be possible to re-instate the essence of humanity as an inescapable part of base nature, the thick crust of all that is alive?
 Rewilding plays one critical part.
 Passive and active interventions are now way overdue on a r-evolution in understanding natural systems and where humans fit intimately into them.
-Industrial and technical eras have spiked, likened to, and evidenced as, a major pandemic, and with extrinsic or utility values inescapably monetised, in correspondence with a crisis in human imagination.
+Industrial and technical eras have spiked, likened to, and evidenced as a major pandemic, and with extrinsic or utility values inescapably monetised, in correspondence with a crisis in the human imagination.

 Easing the tensions

-The Rewilding Thematic Group, IUCN, however, has produced heads of terms for the Commission of Ecosystem Management, surveying and agreeing criteria for international advocates of Rewilding.
+The Rewilding Thematic Group, IUCN, however, has produced heads of terms for the Commission of Ecosystem Management, surveying and agreeing on criteria for international advocates of Rewilding.
 Critically, it includes a pre-requisite of local human consent, participation, and reciprocal reverence for communities in the designation and care of Rewilded places.
 This must be lived and breathed by all who advocate the cause.
-No wonder there is real fear that powerful, rich people are taking control of land, when land governance tends to equal power.
+No wonder there is a real fear that powerful, rich people are taking control of land when land governance tends to equal power.
 Every move to acquire land is seen as an effort to wipe out family traditions and/or indigenous cultures.
-Monied philanthropists can buy out thousands of hectares of land in order to impose power, even if it conducive to a liberation of wild.
-American philanthropists in South America, for example, have bought lands to Rewild and then eventually be returned to the State as “commons”.
-The British scene [aka headlines] is dominated by the story of a private farm, who is content to sell Rewilding as the enhancement of property value in magazines such as that of the Royal Institution of Chartered Surveyors (4).
+Monied philanthropists can buy out thousands of hectares of land in order to impose power, even if it is conducive to a liberation of wild.
+American philanthropists in South America, for example, have bought lands to Rewild and then eventually returned to the State as “commons”.
+The British scene [aka headlines] is dominated by the story of a private farm, that is content to sell Rewilding as the enhancement of property value in magazines such as that of the Royal Institution of Chartered Surveyors (4).

 Sadly, neither Private nor State is “Commons”.
 Rewilding by White, wealthy humans only creates a vacuum of local participation in visualising and later experiencing wilder lands, and suffering due to continued inequality upon what land remains.
 Let us consider the cessation of land ownership to validate all that is truly wild.
 That will be hard, I understand, but contend that when Rewilding becomes a tool of oppression and injustice through human territorial structures, then it’s simply not Rewilding.
 It is a form of exclusive colonialism.
 Perhaps, in this sense, no true Rewilding schemes have yet happened.